All in-person courses for 2022 are now full. For 2023 course dates please use the drop down menu. Gift Vouchers are available.

 During this one day course students gain an thorough introduction to leatherwork tools, materials and skills.
 Spend the day making a smart leather belt, mobile phone slip, or perhaps a sleeve for your *electronic device while mastering the skills of a traditional leatherworker.
 This course is a wonderful, stress free introduction to leatherwork….
 Find out more

-This course is for those who’d like to develop more advanced leatherwork techniques and projects.
+Running for the last time in 2022,this course is for those who’d like to develop more advanced leatherwork techniques and projects.
 The course presents an opportunity for students to make a good range of sample seams to take home with them, plus work on a project of their choice while they’re here.
 New skills and techniques are so much easier to master in class than they are if struggling to work through them on your own … Find out more

 Theatrical Leather Art

 This one day course is the perfect opportunity to be creative.
 A mix of sculpture, art and design all in one course.
 A full day of leather carving, moulding, stamping and dying, resulting in an amazing masterpiece you’ll be proud to take home!
 Not too challenging, but lots of fun and a fantastic introduction to this intriguing art… Find out more